prisma/prisma/docs/tutorial.md

 }
 ```

 ### 7.4.
-Adding a `postinstall` script to (re-)generate Photon JS
+Adding a `postinstall` script to (re-)generate Photon.js

-Because Photon JS is generated into `node_modules` which is typically populated by invoking `npm install`, you should make sure that Photon JS is also generated upon every invocation of `npm install`.
+Because Photon.js is generated into `node_modules` which is typically populated by invoking `npm install`, you should make sure that Photon.js is also generated upon every invocation of `npm install`.
 You can do so by adding a `postinstall` script to your `package.json`:

 ```diff
 {